ntaraujo/ntaraujo/README.md

 ### 🔨 What I'm doing

-Currently I'm focused on studyng for entrance exams and looking for a vacancy as intern or apprentice.
+Currently, I'm focused on studying for entrance exams and looking for a vacancy as intern or apprentice.
 Then, some projects are stagnant, but I keep in mind returning to them after this phase

 ### 📚 What I'm studying about